bazelbuild/examples/rust-examples/08-grpc-client-server/README.md

 ### Dependencies

 Dependencies are vendored to keep the build as hermetic as possible.
 See the [vendoring example](../07-deps-vendor) for details.

+This example uses the from_spec vendoring of direct dependencies, which supports two modes:
+1)  mode = "local",
+2)  mode = "remote"

+Local means Bazel downloads each crate and stores the entire crate in the repo under the thirdparty folder.
+This comes handy when you need to debug or patch a dependency.
+Also, this is recommended for very large projects to enable things like licence scanning over dependencies and helps with remote builds especially when the entire repo is too large to fit in a single Bazel cache.

+Remote means Bazel only stores the BUILD.bazel files thirdparty folder and puts the downloaded crates in the cache.
+This works well when you don't need to debug or patch a crate and your project is small enough to fit in the Bazel cache.

+To keep the repo tidy, we use the remote mode in this example.
+However, it is also possible to use the local mode so that you checkin the entire source code of each crate into git.
+Change the mode according to your requirements.

 Three steps are required to configure vendoring:

 1) Create a folder thirdparty with a build file (see [vendoring example](../07-deps-vendor) for details)
 2) Vendor the dependencies by running the bazel target defined in the build file